Nellodic34/Homework-1/README.md

    ```
    ros2 launch arm_controller arm_controller_node.launch.py
    ```
-   It is possible to change the default position command that will be published when running this node by changing the values in params.yaml, situated in the config folder of the arm_controller package.
+   Once you did that the manipulator will land in the position It is possible to change the default position command that will be published when running this node by changing the values in params.yaml, situated in the config folder of the arm_controller package.
    Moreover, it is possible to change the position command at runtime by running the following command in a new terminal:
    ```